 Ross River Dam

-Ross River Dam and Paluma Dam are the primary sources of water for Townsville.
+Ross River Dam is one of the two primary sources of water for Townsville.

 About the Emergency Action Plan (EAP)